exasol/databricks-virtual-schema/doc/user_guide/user_guide.md

 Databricks Virtual Schema for Lua (short "VSDAB") is an implementation of a [Virtual Schema](https://docs.exasol.com/db/latest/database_concepts/virtual_schemas.htm).

 With VSDAB you can make a read-only connection from a schema in a Databricks database to a so-called "Virtual Schema".
-A Virtual Schema is a projection of the data in the source schema.
-It looks and feels like a real schema with the main difference being that you can only read data and not write it.
+Exasol Virtual Schemas make external data sources accessible in our data analytics platform through regular SQL commands.
+The contents of the external data sources are mapped to virtual tables which look like and can be queried as any regular Exasol table.

 ## Introduction

 Each Virtual Schema needs a data source.
 In the case of Databricks Virtual Schema for Lua, this source is a database schema in a Databricks database.
 We call that the "origin schema".

 Conceptually Virtual Schemas are very similar to database views.
-They have an owner (typically the one who creates them) and share that owners access permissions.
+They have an owner (typically the one who creates them) and share that owner's access permissions.
 This means that for a Virtual Schema to be useful, the owner must have the permissions to view the source.

 Users of the Virtual Schema must have permissions to view the Virtual Schema itself, but they don't need permissions to view the source.